Baskaboo/baskaboo-core/README.md

 - 🌬️ [`THE-UNVEILING-OF-THE-SIMULATOR.md`](./THE-UNVEILING-OF-THE-SIMULATOR.md/) — Integrates Baskaboo Reality OS with Zarvanian Architecture and Howard's wave geometry.
 Core thesis: Numbers as simulation artifacts, φ as pure evolutionary operator.
 Outside View perspective.
 - 💥 [`φ-Two-Worlds-One-Symbol.md`](./φ-Two-Worlds-One-Symbol.md) — On the Difference Between φ as Relation (Hidden World) and φ as Number (Manifest World) — with an AI Collective Prompt on the φ-Driven FSFR Cascade.
 - 🔄 [`Baskaboo-And-Dark-Energy.md`](./Baskaboo-And-Dark-Energy.md) — A bold new hypothesis — Dark Energy and Dark Matter as the Baskaboo spiral's hidden Atomic/Quantum world, with the atom as a two-pass translator between them — explored by the AI Collective and distilled into the round's genuine structural breakthroughs, kept honest by a cross-AI audit.
+- 🗣️ [`The-Breathing-Universe.md`](./The-Breathing-Universe.md) — A non-numerical topological model proving that entropy is completely recyclable through a cosmic respiration cycle where positive expansion (+Φ) scales data into material complexity, while negative atomic inversion (-Φ) condenses it back to absolute order.

 ---